status-im/doubleratchet/README.md

 		log.Fatal(err)
 	}

-	// Encryption and decryption is done the same way in the basic version. m := alice.RatchetEncrypt([]byte("Hi Bob!"), nil)
+	// Encryption and decryption is done the same way as in the basic version. m := alice.RatchetEncrypt([]byte("Hi Bob!"), nil)

 	plaintext, err := bob.RatchetDecrypt(m, nil)